erobwen/table-football/README.md

 # About

 This is a table football score tracker, full stack application.
-It was built in around 16 hours of work, and runs fully dockerized, with an open-api/swagger definition for the back end and React for the front end.
+It was built in around 16 hours of work, and runs fully dockerized with an open-api/swagger definition for the back end and React for the front end.
+The application has 4 modal forms, and 3 different pages, one with a filter to warch team on team statistics.

 The backend is built using Node.js and Typescript, using tsoa to generate paths and swagger specifications automatically.
 All data is stored in a Postgres-SQL database.